 The Honors College is excited to be expanding its Model Debate program with the addition of the Model World Health Organization (MWHO).
 MWHO is an authentic simulation of the World Health Assembly, providing a platform for students to assume the roles of a variety of actors and engage in debates and discussions on global health challenges.
-Delegates debate, write, and ultimately vote on resolutions meant to address the conference theme.
-This year’s theme is Refugee and Migrant Healthcare Amidst the Covid-19 Pandemic.
+Delegates debate, write and ultimately vote on resolutions meant to address the conference theme.
+The 2021 conference theme is Refugee and Migrant Healthcare Amidst the Covid-19 Pandemic.

 The 2021 American Model World Health Organization Conference will be held virtually, April 17-18.

 As with all Model Debate programs, Model WHO is open to students of all majors.
 By participating in Model Debate, students develop and hone competencies, including public speaking, research and critical analysis, which are essential to their future success.